mehulsharmaaa/Analysis-of-NBA-2023-24-Season-/README.md

 # NBA 2023-24 SEASON ANALYSIS:

+- Objective:
+  * Conduct a comprehensive analysis of the NBA 2023-24 season data to derive meaningful insights and trends.

+- Methodology:
+  * Combined Excel for initial data preparation and SQL for in-depth querying, ensuring a systematic and effective analytical approach.

+ - Expected Impact:
+   * The findings are anticipated to contribute to informed decision-making within the basketball community, fostering a deeper understanding of player and team dynamics in the NBA's latest season.

+ - Data Cleaning Process:
+   * Utilized Excel for meticulous data cleaning to ensure accuracy and reliability.
+   * Addressed missing values, outliers, and inconsistencies to establish a robust dataset.

+ - Database Querying with SQL:
+   * Employed SQL queries to extract valuable information from the refined dataset.
+   * Leveraged structured query language to efficiently retrieve and organize relevant data.

+ - Key Focus Areas:
+   * Age Analysis
+   * Player Analysis
+   * Team Analysis
+   * Position Analysis

 - The Raw Dataset ataset includes a table with following columns;
   * Rank
   * Player : Player's name